 The International Student and Study Abroad Centre (ISSAC) is dedicated to fostering a welcoming, globally aware and engaged community at the U of S for students, staff and faculty.
 The centre assists all students—domestic, international or those studying abroad—participate in a unique international educational experience.

-Supports class registration and room scheduling, exams, tuition assessment, grades, transcripts, Course and Program Catalogue, Convocation, non-credit and events registration.
+Supports registration, tuition and fee assessment, Course and Program Catalogue, academic program development, class build, room scheduling, exams, grades, transcripts, Convocation, non-credit and events registration.

 Coordinates and delivers outreach activities, events and communications to recruit prospective students to the University of Saskatchewan in support of the university’s strategic enrolment goals.

-The Student Wellness Centre offers urgent and non-urgent physical and mental health care to U of S students and their spouses and children.
+The Student Wellness Centre offers urgent and non-urgent physical and mental health care to University of Saskatchewan students and their spouses and children.